Introduction to quantum groups: 3d. More Peter-Weyl

 We know from Theorem 3.18 that these integrals form the orthogonal projection onto the following vector space, computed via Theorem 3.21:

 By using this fact, we obtain the following formula:

 Thus the characters have indeed norm 1, and we are done. \end{proof}

-As a first application of the Peter-Weyl theory, and more specifically of the last result from the series, Theorem 3.24, we can clarify a question left open in section 2 above, regarding the cocommutative case.
-Once again following \cite{wo2}, we have:
+As a first application of the Peter-Weyl theory, and more specifically of Theorem 3.24, we can now clarify a question that we left open in chapter 2, regarding the cocommutative case.
+To be more precise, once again following Woronowicz \cite{wo1}, we have:

 \begin{theorem} For a Woronowicz algebra $A$, the following are equivalent: \begin{enumerate} \item $A$ is cocommutative, $\Sigma\Delta=\Delta$.

 \item The irreducible corepresentations of $A$ are all $1$-dimensional.